LuisMLopez04/Phishly/README.md

 The overall risk is calculated using a blended score of compounding evidence and weighted averages across all provided signals.
 Missing signals are excluded from the calculation — the score always reflects only what was actually analyzed.

 **Hard overrides:**
-- Google Safe Browsing hit → always Critical
+- Virus Total or Google Safe Browsing hit → always Critical
 - Disposable email on a new domain → minimum High
 - API-verified clean sender → capped at High maximum